yusufbata/experiments/train-problem/readme.md

 - infrastructure -> Implementation of application-service dependencies (like Repos).
 - runner -> App class used to launch the application via the command-line.

-## Application Design
+# Application Design
 The problem contains 2 distinct domains: trackmaps and paths.

 - trackmaps: a map of the tracks and their locations.
 These are entities with identity that can potentially be persisted for long term storage in the application.
 The Route is used by the path component by implementing the Path interface.
 - paths: the logic for finding paths that match the path specifications.
 Composed of PathFinder and PathMatchers.
 Currently one implementation of PathFinder algorithm: ExploratorySingleStepRoutingEngine.
 Can easily be optimised or replaced due to clean separation and acceptance tests.

 # Development process
 Followed an outside-in development process.
 Used acceptance tests to guide implementation and enable refactoring.
 Sacrificed robustness (via thorough unit-test coverage) for functional completeness.
+Used a mixture of top-down (conceptual) and bottom-up (heuristic) design approach.

 # Possible improvements
 - Add more thorough unit test coverage.